michigan-musicer/al.lab_7/README.md

 ```
 |x|x|x|x|x| | | |
 ```

+The vector's size is 5 now.
+Capacity has now doubled to 8.

 From here the pattern becomes pretty clear.
 We can push back three times without exceeding capacity.
 When we push back a fourth time afterward, we will double the capacity again to 16.
 This is how the vector looks if we push back 4 times: